xupsh/PYNQ_GreenGrass/README.md

 - AWS account
 - 1 router

-Conncet the 3 PYNQ-Z2 boards and host PC to LAN ports of router .
+Conncet the 3 PYNQ-Z2 boards and host PC to LAN ports of router.
 Conncet WAN port of router to the Internet.
 ![](image/IMG_20190807_104705.jpg)

 ## Step by Step